sourcefrog/cargo-mutants/book/src/nextest.md

 In general, nextest will do relatively poorly on trees that have tests that are individually very fast, or on trees that establish shared or cached state across tests.

+## When to use nextest

-So there are at least two reasons why you might want to use nextest:
+There are at least two reasons why you might want to use nextest:

-1. Some trees only support testing under nextest, and their tests fail under `cargo test`: in that case, you have to use this option!
+1. Some Rust source trees only support testing under nextest, and their tests fail under `cargo test`: in that case, you have to use this option!
 In particular, nextest's behavior of running each test in a separate process gives better isolation between tests.

 2. Some trees might be faster under nextest than under `cargo test`, because they have a lot of tests that fail quickly, and the startup time is a small fraction of the time for the average test.
 This may or may not be true for your tree, so you can try it and see.
+Some trees, including cargo-mutants itself, are slower under nextest.

 ## nextest and doctests